exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 ## 2. Add items from a list to an existing dictionary

-Implement a function that adds a list of items to a passed in inventory dictionary:
+Implement the `add_items()` function that adds a list of items to a passed in inventory dictionary:

 ```python
 >>> add_items({"coal":1}, ["wood", "iron", "coal", "wood"])